bwagenseller/bwagenseller.github.io/operating_systems/kubernetes/kubernetes_basics.md

 A <font color="green">Cluster</font> will direct a group of nodes, so long as all of those nodes have the same (or practically the same) goal.

+## Namespace

+According to [kubernetes.io](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/), a <font color="green">Namespace</font> provides a mechanism for isolating groups of resources within a single cluster.
+Its mostly used when resources in Kubernetes are spread across many users in multiple teams / projects.
+It is stated that different <font color="green">Namespaces</font> are typically only necessary if there are more than a few dozen users.

+> The default <font color="green">Namespace</font> is `default`, but kubernetes.io suggests _not_ using `default` in production.

 ## Node

 A <font color="green">Node</font> is a 'worker machine' - this is (usually) a server, but it could also be a laptop, a desktop, etc. It doesnt even have to be a 'bare metal' machine - it could also be a virtual machine. a <font color="green">Node</font> can run multiple pods.
 A <font color="green">Node</font> is responsible for providing compute resources (memory, CPU cycles, etc) to pods.